Possible role of magnetic reconnection in the electromagnetic counterpart of binary black hole merger: Model

-For a stationary isolated Kerr-Newman BH, it is well-known that, upon developing the general relativistic solution in a far-away observer rest frame, the leading components to order $1/r$ of the electromagnetic stress-energy tensor $F_{\mu \nu}$ behave, as for the magnetic field $B$, as magnetic dipole: $B_r = F_{\theta \phi} \sim 2Qa/r^3 {\rm cos }\theta$, $B_\theta = F_{\phi r} \sim Qa/r^3 {\rm sin }\theta$ and $B_\phi = F_{r \theta} \sim 0$, where $a=S/M$ is the angular momentum of spin per mass unit and $t,r,\theta,\phi$ are \cite{bl67} coordinates.
-The space-time geometry within a binary BH circular orbit is accessible only through numerical simulations and an analytical formulation is not known to date and possibly inexistent.
-Our first ansatz is that the magnetic dipole structure is approximately preserved within the inspiralling orbit.
+For a stationary isolated Kerr-Newman (hereafter KN)\footnote{Kerr-Newmann space-time asymptotic solution can be used here only as a reference since it does not apply to this case because the two merging systems are not isolated and the surrounding space-time of each system is largely deformed by the companion.} BH, it is well-known that, upon developing the general relativistic solution in a far-away observer rest frame, the leading components to order $1/r$ of the electromagnetic stress-energy tensor $F_{\mu \nu}$ behave, as for the magnetic field $B$, as magnetic dipole \cite{Misner.Thorne.Wheeler:73}: